Charter school: United States

 Different states with charter school legislation have adopted widely different positions in regard to the conversion of private schools to charter schools.
 California, for example, does not allow the conversion of private schools into charter schools.
 Both Arizona and Michigan allow such conversions, but with different requirements.
 A private school wishing to convert to a charter school in Michigan, for example, must show that at least 25% of its student population is made up of new students.
 Legislation in Arizona stipulates that private schools that wish to become charter schools within that state must have admission policies that are fair and non-discriminatory.
 Also, while Michigan and California require teachers at charter schools to hold state certification, those in Arizona do not.

 Charter schools were targeted as a major component of the No Child Left Behind Act of 2002.
 Specifically, the act specifies that students attending schools labeled as under-performing by state standards now have the option to transfer to a different school in the district, whether it is a state, private, or charter school.
 The act also suggested that if a failing school cannot show adequate yearly progress, it will be designated a charter school.

 As of 2005 there were almost 100 charter schools in North Carolina, the limit passed by legislation in 1996.
 The 1996 legislation dictates that there will be no more than five charter schools operating within one school district at any given time.
 It was passed in order to offer parents options in regard to their children and the school they attend, with most of the cost being covered by tax revenue.
 After the first several years of permitting charter schools in North Carolina, the authority to grant charters shifted from local boards of education to the State Board of Education.
 This can also be compared with several other states that have various powers that accept charter school applications.

-Typically, charter schools claim nonprofit status, but most operate in a for-profit system.
-Additionally, the buildings in which they operate are generally owned by private landlords.
-Accordingly, this asset class generates interest from real-estate investors as well as building contractors.
-Charter schools have grown in number in the US since the 1990s, but have experienced many failures.
 A recent study found that more than a quarter of new charter schools had closed after 5 years, and after just 15 years of operation, about half had closed.
 As of 2015, 6,700 charter schools enroll approximately 2.9 million students in the United States.